College of Technology Admission Policy

 - Application Fee: The application fee for all applicants to graduate programs in the College of Technology is $75.
 International applicants must also pay an additional $75 International Application processing fee for a total of $150.

-- 1 Official Transcript reflecting your Bachelor’s Degree (Must arrive at the Graduate School in a sealed envelope from your college or university.)
+- One Official Transcript reflecting your bachelor’s degree (must be sent to the Graduate School in a sealed envelope from your college or university)

-- 1 Official Transcript of any coursework since your Bachelor’s degree (Must arrive at the Graduate School in a sealed envelope from your college or university.)
+- One Official Transcript of any coursework since your bachelor’s degree (must be sent to the Graduate School in a sealed envelope from your college or university).

-- Personal/Goal Statement: A personal/goal statement is a 1-2 page essay describing your current employment and your professional intentions.
-You may want to identify aspects of your previous experience that indicate promise in your selected goal.
+- Personal/Goal Statement.
+A personal/goal statement is a one-two page essay describing your, previous academic accomplishments, current employment, and professional intentions.
+You should identify aspects of your previous experience that indicate promise in your selected goal.
 You may also wish to discuss special circumstances, unique experiences, etc.

-- Appropriate Exam Scores - Please submit official exam scores.
-Please note exams must have been completed within the last 5 years.
+- Appropriate Exam Scores.
+Submit official exam scores completed within the last 5 years or less to the Graduate School.
 See the College of Technology Graduate Admissions page for further exam information.